madhug-nadig/articles/_posts/2017-04-23-understanding-decision-trees-learning-a-primer.md

 This gives us **E(S) = 0.9182**

 Now, the information gain, let's consider the attribute `HEADACHE`.
 This attribute has two values `YES` and `NO`.
-Now, the proportion of `YES` in the attribute: 4/6 and the proportion of `YES` in the attribute: 2/6
+Now, the proportion of `YES` in the attribute: 4/6 and the proportion of `NO` in the attribute: 2/6

 Hence, the split: